HISP-PK/lqas_android/README.md

 ## Release Build

-This public repository does not include signing keys or release keystore files.
+It does not include signing keys or release keystore files.

 If you need a release APK or AAB: